bm2515/docker-flask-postgres/README.md

 The site will be available to you at `localhost:43434`.

 If you have questions, I'm on twitter @mehemken.
 I encourage you to let me know what you use this for and how I could make it easier for you to use.

-## One year later

-So this got forked.
-I'm surprised but I'm glad someone found it useful.
-Then I got nervous thinking "uh oh, does this actually work?".
-I just follwed the above instructions and I'm happy to report that, yes.
-It does still work. :)

-Three months since this and a few more forks.
-Hmm...
-I'm going to have to clean this up a little bit.
-And use a more up to date docker-compose.
-And add tests...

 ## How it works